Alfresco/docs-alfresco/insight-engine/latest/config/properties/index.md

 ---
-title: Full text search configuration properties for Solr index
+title: Properties for Solr index
 ---

 The Solr index's full text search properties influence the behaviour of Solr indexes.